ably/ably-js/CONTRIBUTING.md

 VSCode allows you to directly launch `package.json` scripts in debug mode.
 Simply click on `Debug` option above `scripts` and select the command to run.
-This way, you can add a command to run a single test as a part of script and debug directly from package.json.
+This way, you can add a command to run a single test as a part of `scripts` and debug directly from package.json.

 ### Debugging the tests in a browser with Mocha test runner